WwZzz/EmbodiedFL/README.md

 cd scripts
 ./extract_obs_from_raw_datasets.sh
 ```
+We have also provided the processed image modality here [link](https://huggingface.co/datasets/WWZzz/robomimic_with_image/), which can be directly downloaded.
 ### MimicGen
 Download the dataset from the huggingface [link](https://huggingface.co/datasets/amandlek/mimicgen_datasets).
 The architecture should be organized as:
 ```